lechbaczynski/userapi/README.md

 ( https://laravel.com/docs/5.6/homestead )

-I have chosen sqlite driver, to not make you set up the mysql databse, but of course it can be change to mysql in config/database.php
+I have chosen sqlite driver, to not make you set up the mysql databse, but of course it can be changed to mysql in config/database.php file.

 To set up  the database:

-either use the database.sqlite:
+Either use the database.sqlite:

 touch database/database.sqlite

+Then copy .env.example to .env and .env.testing

-make sure .env has right database file set, example:
+Make sure .env has right database file set, example:

 DB_CONNECTION=sqlite
 DB_DATABASE=/home/vagrant/userapi/database/database.sqlite

-or use sqlite in memory:
+in .env.testing change it to:

+DB_CONNECTION=sqlite_testing

+and set up it in config/database.php like for example:

         'sqlite' => [
             'driver' => 'sqlite',